Botswana ~ Ride Botswana ~ Kalahari Safaris

 Note - ADD air charter Maun / Kalahari to all rates, currently USD 925 per person return (based on at least two sharing).
 Road transfer may be possible from USD 450 return per person.

-Note for Desert & Delta safaris ADD light aircraft transfers Maun/Kalahari, currently USD 790 per person return (assumes at least 2 travelling); or USD 925 return for New Year (road transfers also possible USD 400 return).
+Note for Desert & Delta safari ADD light aircraft transfers Maun/Okavango/Kalahari/Maun, currently USD 1425 per person return (assumes at least 2 travelling); or road transfers also possible at approx USD 600 round trip).
+Contact us for updated rates before you book.

 Rates include - All riding and other activities within safari itinerary, twin camp accommodation, all meals (dinner first day to lunch last), drinks, laundry service.